cuboulder-MSD/digColl_JapaneseCommunityHistory/README.md

 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.
-Creators, contributors, etc. Works with no creative entities identified are listed as "Unidentified author" or "Unidentified creator."
+Works with no creative entities identified are listed as "Unidentified author" or "Unidentified creator."
-### Name URI
-URI for creators, contributors, etc. listed in Name.

 ### Resource Type
-Derived from the Library of Congress Resource Type list: https://id.loc.gov/vocabulary/resourceTypes.html
+A term that specifies the characteristics and general type of content of the resource.
+Terms are derived from the [Library of Congress Resource Type list] (https://id.loc.gov/vocabulary/resourceTypes.html).
+Type terms used in this collection include: [text](https://id.loc.gov/vocabulary/resourceTypes/txt.html); [Still image](https://id.loc.gov/vocabulary/resourceTypes/img.html)
 ### Resource Type URI
 URI for the Resource Type.
 ### Genre